Cancel anytime

 - Tax-exempt income for California residents

-- Experienced portfolio management team
+- Experienced management team at Eaton Vance

 - Diversified portfolio of California municipal bonds